Awais3381/Calculator/README.md

-# calculator
+# Calculator

-A Simple Calculator App on Flutte.
+A Simple Calculator App in Flutter.